A Quick Guide To Invoice Financing And Export Factoring

 Essentially, the invoices are handed over to the financier and the company gets an agreed upon percentage of the value of the invoices.
 The factor then handles collections from the customers.
 When the customer pays, the factor gives the business the remaining balance minus the fees that come with the service.

 Along with getting access to funding, one of the key advantages of invoice factoring is that you’re able to outsource the management of your accounts receivable and collections.
 This can free you up to focus on the core operations of your business.
+A great way to make your invoice factoring more efficient is using invoicing software to facilitate your financial processes.

 Invoice discounting is similar to factoring in many ways.
 One of the key differences is that the company will still handle its own sales ledger and collections.